Ace the free response questions on your AP Precalculus exam with practice FRQs graded by Kai. Choose your subject below.

 A signal processing system is modeled by the rational function $$R(x)= \frac{2*x^2 - 3*x - 5}{x^2 -

-Rational Function and Slant Asymptote Analysis
+Rational Function Graph and Asymptote Identification

-A machine’s efficiency is modeled by the rational function $$R(x)= \frac{x^2 - 4}{x^2 - x - 6}$$, wh
+A machine's efficiency is modeled by the rational function $$E(x) = \frac{x^2 - 9}{x^2 - 4*x + 3}$$,

 Regression Model Selection for Experimental Data